willpenw/gpx/README.md

 ### First exploratory phase

-And specifically this intial project will look at extracting the GPX data en masse
+This first project will look at extracting the GPX data en masse

+Some initial decisions to consider are:

+* The most effective language for the mass processing of XML files
+* The most appropriate data format and repository for the combined dataset

 ### Reference sources